top of page

 Warranty coverage varies significantly between manufacturers, with quality brands like Hunter Douglas offering 3-year warranties on materials and operating mechanisms.
 The Blinds.com Warranty Information details typical coverage terms for cellular shade installations.

 Energy savings calculations show cellular shades reducing heating and cooling costs by 15-25% on french doors, depending on door size, orientation, and local climate conditions.
 In coastal areas with significant solar heat gain, the cooling cost savings alone often justify the investment within three years.
 To compare budget-friendly options, see our Budget Cellular Shades Your Guide To Style And Savings In Delmarva.
+For a full picture of what window treatments cost in our region, our guide on how much custom blinds cost on the Delmarva Peninsula provides helpful pricing context.

 Professional Installation vs DIY: Making the Right Choice